jba/codec/README.md

 - Compare gob length-prefixed values with nValues and start/end.

 - Compare the redundant (ptrCode; startCode) sequence with just startCode.

-Add extCode: followed by uint, denotes an extension?

 Faster []bool codec.